flancia-coop/doc.anagora.org/rhizome-disk.md

 ```

 - This makes us more vulnerable to data loss in the form of losing live postgres, so good thing we're copying that data to a new array with this maintenance window!
-- We could try to rebuild the array with a new drive in a new maintenance window (or get a new server and move services there
+- We could try to rebuild the array with a new drive in a new maintenance window